- About Us

 Teachers settle into their classrooms and finalize the day’s plans with their co-teachers.
 Children eat breakfast together in the cafeteria, getting fuelled up for a day of learning!

 Teachers pick up classes from the cafeteria and calmly make their way upstairs.
+(After all, our first school rule decided by children is "Be calm and have fun.")
 Teachers greet each child at the classroom door, and then the class settles in with an established routine.
-Students and teachers sit in a circle for morning meeting where students greet each other by name, the daily schedule and objectives are reviewed, and activities get students ready for teamwork and learning.
+Morning settle work gets the brain going and gives eveyrone a chance to transition into an exciting day of learning.

 Our balanced literacy reading block starts out with a mini-lesson targeting the current learning objective within our bigger genre-based unit.
 Often teachers team-teach this section, modeling reader thought processes and strategies for students.
 Next comes small group and conference time!
 All students get regular small group reading instruction based on their current reading level.
 A teacher usually meets with at least one small group a day, then confers with two or three of our young readers about their individual reading goals.
 The class then shares how they applied the strategy in their independent reading that day.

 Students head to their specialty class of the day.
 Teachers most often use their daily prep period as a time to collaborate with their co-teacher, grade team, instructional coach, principals, social workers, families, or academic intervention teachers.
 Co-operation allows both teachers and students to be supported and therefore successful!

 Students often start math with a warm-up problem, Mountain Math, or fact practice.
 Then teachers facilitate a constructivist lesson designed to meet the learning objective based on Common Core standards.
 Hands-on manipulatives, multiple strategies, and accountable talk are regular components of the math block.
 Teachers often take notes or collect exit slips to know how best to address student needs the next day.